johanhaleby/javalin.github.io/pages/docs/docs-past-1-7-0.md

         static-file-handler finishes response and
         sends to user (response is commited)
     else
-        response is 404, javalin finishes the response with after-handlers and error-mapping
+        response is 404, occurrent finishes the response with after-handlers and error-mapping
 ```
 If you do `app.enableStaticFiles("/classpath-folder")`.